Step 1: Inspiration

 - If it is replacing an existing staircase, will it have the same layout and dimensions, or be something completely new?

 Step 4: Code Requirements

 When building a custom staircase, there are also code requirements to take into consideration.
-These requirements differ by city and by state.
+These requirements differ by city and state.

-Acadia Stairs is happy to work with you and your contractor to make sure your new metal staircase meets all the necessary requirements.
-Before we fabricate your staircase we will submit a shop drawing tailored to your order that you can share with your city’s building department to review codes.
+- We will submit a shop drawing tailored to your order that you can share with your city’s building department to review codes.

 Step 5: Development Process

 Once we’ve collected all the information we need and you have been able to confirm that the staircase design meets all city code requirements, we can officially begin the development process—starting with an outline or blueprint of your staircase design.